synw/microb-http/README.md

 The `<!-- Title:My homepage -->` will be used to populate the `<title>` head tag.

 The urls will automatically map to the filesystem structure: `static/content/folder/page.html` will be accessible at `/folder/page`

+### Static files

+All that is in the `static` folder will be accessible at `/static`

+### Hot reload

+If the dev mode is enabled any change in templates, content or static files will trigger a reload in the browser

 ## Cli commands